matteo-d-m/cnns-tutorial/README.md

 If you use your own computer, you will need a Python installation and a few specific packages.
 Follow the instructions below to obtain them.

 ### Option 1: Without Using Git
-:point_right: Go straight to point 2 if you already have Python and Jupyter on your computer.
+:point_right: Go straight to point 2 if you already have Python and Anaconda/Miniconda on your computer.

 1. Click on [this](https://github.com/vigji/python-cimec-2025/blob/main/docs/python-installation.md) link and follow the instructions until point 1 included (_Install Jupyter in the base environment_). **Do not go any further than that**.
 2. In this repository, click on the green `Code` button, as in the image below.
 Once you have done that, click on `Download ZIP`